 Then just stop fiddling with things, stop planning or strategizing, stop trying to solve anything.

-Wait, simply noticing whatever is happening across all of the senses right now.
+Wait, feel whatever is happening across all of the senses right now.
 This includes noticing thoughts, memories and mental activities.

 This awareness will cause body and mind to operate naturally in a well-informed fashion.
 Ideas will naturally arise about whatever needs to occur based on what is being noticed.
 We don’t have to try and think for thoughts to arise.